codefresh-io/docs.codefresh.io/_docs/learn-by-example/java/gradle.md

 This docker build does the following:

-1. Starts from the Gradle image
+1. starts from the Gradle image,
-1. Copies the Java source code inside the container
+1. copies the Java source code inside the container,
-1. Compiles the code and runs unit tests (with `Gradle build`)
+1. compiles the code and runs unit tests (with `Gradle build`),
-1. Discards the Gradle image with all the compiled classes/unit test results etc.
+1. discards the Gradle image with all the compiled classes/unit test results etc., and
-1. Starts again from the JRE image and copies **only** the JAR file created before
+1. starts again from the JRE image and copies **only** the JAR file created before.

 We start Gradle without the long-running daemon, as the deamon is best used during local development only and not in CI/CD pipelines.